byrnedo/lurch/README.md

  </p>

-Openresty proxy which reads a data source and generates a new conf for each service.
+Openresty proxy with following features:

+- LetsEncrypt HTTPS
+- SSO via nginx auth requests
+- Simple static site hosting (with optional path proxying)

 Docker image available on [docker hub](https://hub.docker.com/r/byrnedo/lurch).

-One file is read.

-This is placed in `/etc/gomplate/data/apps.json`

-They can be overridden with envs:
+### Config

+The proxy is configured using a JSON config file at `/etc/gomplate/data/apps.json`.
+Alternatively the config can be passed directly as env with:

 - APPS_CONFIG_JSON

-This lb assumes the docker swarm mode internal load balancing system where a service has 1 public port spread across every machine in cluster.

-- APPS Config looks like this:
+The config looks like this:

 ```json
  {